SSCHAcode/sschacode.github.io/Schools/2023/home.md

 By car:
 - The city is connected to the rest of Spain by the N-1 (Madrid-Irun highway), AP-8 (Bilbao-Irun highway), and A-15 (Pamplona-San Sebastián highway).

+<a name="Accommodation"></a>

  <ins><b>Accommodation</b></ins>:

 The registration fee does not include accommodation and participants should make their own bookings separately.
 Please find here a list of recommended hotels.
+Note that in the registration process you will also have the option to choose low-budget options in [Livensa](https://www.livensaliving.com/alojamientos-donostia-san-sebastian/alojamiento-livensa-san-sebastian/) and in [Villa Alaidi](https://www.villa-alaidi.com) student houses.

 Student houses near the conference venue:
  - [Olarain](https://www.olarain.com)